 Who’s Liable, and Do I Have a Case?

 If you’ve been injured in a railroad accident, you may be entitled to compensation for your related damages/losses.
 This includes reimbursement for any related medical expenses, property damages and lost wages, as well as compensation for things like pain and suffering, loss of enjoyment of life, permanent disability/disfigurement, and more.
-For those who’ve lost a loved one in a train accident, Texas law allows a victim’s family to recover damages through a wrongful death claim.
+For those who’ve lost a loved one in a train crash, Texas law allows a victim’s family to recover damages through a wrongful death claim.